 Enchilada Sauce Recipe

-- Heat 2 tablespoons of the olive oil in a medium-sized saucepan on medium heat.
+- In a medium saucepan, heat 2 tablespoons of the olive oil over medium heat.

 - Add the diced onions and saute 3 minutes.